arozhkov/jimi-robot/README.md

 The configuration starts with the definition of writers that will be used for all sources defined in the same file.
 Definitions of writers and sources start with a tag referring to the object's class, like `!graphite` or `!jvm`.
 Each class needs its own set of properties to get the work done.
 Properties' names are self-explanatory most of the time.

+The example file contains definitions of two writers: `!console` and `!graphite`.
+The first prints events to the console the second sends events to Graphite server.

-`metrics` property contains the names of metric groups defined in metrics library folder `JIMI_HOME/metrics`.
+Only one source is defined `!jvm`, you may need to update `host` and `port` properties. `metrics` property contains the names of metric groups defined in metrics library folder `JIMI_HOME/metrics`.
 You can use existing metrics or create your own, more on this [here](https://github.com/arozhkov/jimi-robot/wiki/Metrics).

 The last element of this file is `executorThreadPoolSize` property.
 It defines the number of threads that will collect metrics.